Visual Perceptual Skills & Learning

 Back to Top

-Give Your Child a Good Foundation!
+Give Your Child a Good Foundation in Visual Perception!

 How can parents help their child to develop good visual processing skills?
 Here are a few tips: